It’s possible to find lightweight, packable exercise shoes that will fit in your carry on. Here’s what to look for and some of the best options.

 Xero Shoes TerraFlex Trail Running Hiking Shoe ($104) extra support with seamless design, mesh on top and an overlay of synthetic material gives runners trail stability and that freeform feel.

-- Consider your footwear needs
+- Consider your exercise needs

 - Reaffirm your travel style